javiersteg/raspberry-noaa-v2-amd64/README.md

 Thanks to the original developers.

 /// IMPORTANT ///
+IF YOU NEED HELP YOU CAN SEND ME A TELEGRAM: @javiersteg

 PROBABLY METEOR M2 DECODE IS NOT WORKING WELL.
 SO I WILL TEST IT MORE